-The time of eternal bliss dawned.
-Fakhr-e-Jehan laid bare the principles of gnosis.
-The harmonious disposition of Farid understood the language of the birds.
-166
+It was the dawning of eternal bliss that Fakhr Jehan laid bare the principles of gnosis.
+The harmonious disposition of Farid understood the language of birds.

-Fakhr-e-Jehan made me perceive one tradition.
-The terrestrial became celestial.
-The darkness turned light upon light.
-168
+Fakhr Jehan made me realise a metaphysical tradition.
+The terrestrial became celestial and darkness turned into lighting upon light.